Updated 10/8/23; Originally posted 5/11/22

 How quickly do you process caffeine?
 If your morning cup of coffee has you still jazzed at dinnertime, you process caffeine slowly.
-If you can drink a cup of fully caffeinated coffee (maybe even Danger Coffee!) in the late afternoon and still fall asleep like a baby, your liver speeds through phase 1 detox.
+If you can drink a cup of fully caffeinated coffee (maybe even Danger Coffee or Purity Coffee!) in the late afternoon and still fall asleep like a baby, your liver speeds through phase 1 detox.
 It is important to understand your personal rate of Phase 1 detox so you can keep yourself feeling good and protect your cells from being threatened by active toxins running around free.

 When wellness is a focus, it is also important to know that the same enzymes that make phase 1 detox happen also control and facilitate your liver’s manufacturing of bioactive forms of Vitamin D, converting cholesterol into pregnenelone (a precursor to reproductive hormones and cortisol), manufacture of bile and fatty acids, and breaking down proteins into their amino acid components.